You are here

-According to the data collected by the Disability Services at Wentworth Institute of Technology in 2010 – 2013, approximately 12% of students in each incoming class have disclosed a disability (defined as a “condition or function judged to be significantly impaired relative to the usual standard of an individual or group” (http://www.disabled-world.com/disability/types/).
-Of these 12%, types of disability included mental health issues, including ADHD (44%), learning disabilities (31%), medical disabilities (13%), autism spectrum disorders (9%) and sensory disabilities (3%).
+According to the data collected by the Disability Services at Wentworth Institute of Technology in 2010 – 2013, approximately 12% of students in each incoming class have disclosed a disability (defined as a “condition or function judged to be significantly impaired relative to the usual standard of an individual or group” (Source: Disability: Definition, Types and Models - Definition of disability including types of disabilities and defining the meaning of the various models.).
+Of this 12 %, types of disability included mental health issues, including ADHD (44%), learning disabilities (31%), medical disabilities (13%), autism spectrum disorders (9%) and sensory disabilities (3%).

 Top 10 Accessibility Tips

 - Always use a formal semantic structure, such as Heading, Sub Heading 1, Paragraph, etc. In Blackboard, these are listed under Format in the Rich Text Editor Box.

 - Use Bulleted or Numbered lists to organize information INSTEAD of tabs or spaces

 - Divide large blocks of text into smaller more manageable chunks and avoid complex sentences

 - Make sure all videos have accurate captions

 - If recording from scratch, such as with a webcam or ECHO360, provide captions and transcripts (contact LIT@WIT.EDU for more information)

 - Provide a text description (ALT text) for every non-text element, such as image, chart or graph

 - If ALT text is not sufficient, provide a longer description in the surrounding text or in a separate document